-When young kids and teenagers first present with Alopecia Areata, it affects the entire family.
+When young kids and teenagers first develop Alopecia Areata, it affects the entire family.

 It’s usually a highly emotional, stressful and even scary time.
-There are so many unknowns with this condition – why it happens, how it might develop, will treatments even work?
+There are so many unknowns with this condition.
+Why does it happen?
+How it might develop?
+Will treatments even work?

 That’s why AAAF exists.
-I’ve spent the last few years involved with the largest Alopecia focused organisation in this country, first as a Youth Ambassador, then Support Ambassador and currently as Secretary.
-I’ve spoken with dozens of parents and kids trying to come to grips with this new diagnoses, and they’re all asking the same question: What do we do now?
+I’ve volunteered with AAAF for most of my adult life.
+First as a Youth Ambassador, then Support Ambassador and currently as Secretary.
+I’ve spoken with dozens of parents and kids trying to come to grips with this new diagnoses.
+Though their experiences are diverse, they’re all asking the same question: What do we do now?

-I can’t tell you what it feels like to raise a kid that’s going through this, but I do know what it feels like to be a kid trying to understand AA and negotiate its’ effects on my life.
-If you’re going through something similar, then it’s my hope that maybe these four pieces of advice can help.
+I can’t tell you what it feels like to raise a kid that’s going through this.
+But I do know what it’s to be a kid trying to understand AA and what it will mean for my life.
+If you’re going through something similar, then it’s my hope that these four pieces of advice can help.

 -Georgia, AAAF Secretary

-As you well know, receiving a diagnosis of AA can be a really scary period for yourself, your child and your whole family.
-The lack of conclusive information makes it hard to plan for the future and you can feel like you’re making decisions in the dark.
+As you well know, receiving a diagnosis of AA can be a scary period for yourself, your child and your whole family.
+The lack of conclusive information makes it hard to plan for the future.
+You can feel like you’re making decisions in the dark.